m3047/rkvdns/SHARDS_Command.md

 # The `SHARDS` Command

 There is no `SHARDS` command in _Redis_ (although they have my blessing to implement it).
-This software is released as open source under the _AGPL_ and my philosophy is to encourage "shift left" (change what you write to _Redis_) and "shift right" (postprocess what you retrieve from _Redis_), but this comports well with the use cases which often come up in my stories of what I do with data.
-So, here it is.
+This software (RKVDNS) is released as open source under the _AGPL_ and my philosophy is to encourage "shift left" (change what you write to _Redis_) and "shift right" (postprocess what you retrieve from _Redis_), but this comports well with the use cases which often come up in my stories of what I do with data.
+So, here it is. -- Fred Morris, February 2025

 `SHARDS` performs a `KEYS` operation internally, but only returns the unique wildcarded parts of the query string.
 A query string for `SHARDS` can be the very same, wildcarded, query string you'd use with `KEYS`: